marcinofulus/iCSEbook1/iCSE4school/source/iCSE4s_MAT_z09v1_EN_Polynomial_approximations.rst

     sage: show(p1+p2+p3,figsize=3)

-We calculate the following equations, where he searched coefficients: *a, b, c*.
+We calculate the following equations, where he search coefficients: *a, b, c*.

 .. math::